From Explainable to Interpretable Deep Learning for Natural Language Processing in Healthcare: How Far from Reality?: Methods

+Furthermore, we analyzed the XIAI methods based on three key aspects to identify challenges, opportunities, advantages, and drawbacks:

-Furthermore, challenges, opportunities, advantages, and drawbacks were identified by analyzing XIAI methods in terms of the following three aspects: XAI and IAI methods and how these were combined with a) the DL model used, b) NLP task analyzed, and c) medical task addressed.
+XAI and IAI methods with DL Models, NLP Tasks, and Medical Tasks: This analysis explored how XAI and IAI methods were combined with a) the specific DL model used, b) the type of NLP task analyzed, and c) the medical task addressed.